sanghoon5499/EatGPT/README.md

 <br /><br />

 # Things to Consider / Features yet to be added
- - note: code made public without api keys anywhere; need to create gitignore and set things up later
+ - note: use service that supports server-side code for API key related content
  - Need to clear the database at one point (30 day limit?)
  - Should probably let the user choose the cuisine (top three selections by ChatGPT)
  - Add in feature to send user to actual google maps for directions